wp-plugins/participants-database/readme.txt

 Please back up before installing

-For critical production sites I recommend you try the new plugin version first in a development site
+For critical production sites I recommend you try this new plugin version first in a development site.

 * complete overhaul of the entire plugin
 * new classes to handle templating and plugin updates